 On August 31, 2018, Sonova announced a new share buyback program that started in October 2018.
-The program is targeted to buy back shares worth up to CHF 1.5 billion and runs up to 36 months.
-The buyback is conducted via a separate trading line on the SIX Swiss Exchange.
-The shares are repurchased for the purpose of a capital reduction, subject to approval by future Annual General Shareholders' Meetings.
+The program was targeted to buy back shares worth up to CHF 1.5 billion and was planned to run up to 36 months.
+On March 16, 2020, as a precautionary measure, Sonova announced to suspend the Group's share buyback program to reflect the short-term uncertainties regarding the financial impact of the global spread of the novel coronavirus (COVID-19).